Elections in Pakistan

-Since its establishment in 1947, Pakistan has had an asymmetric federal government and is a federal parliamentary democratic republic.
+Since establishment in 1947, Pakistan has had a non-symmetric federal government and is a federal parliamentary democratic republic.
 At the national level, the people of Pakistan elect a bicameral legislature, the Parliament of Pakistan.
-The parliament consists of a lower house called the National Assembly, which is elected directly, and an upper house called the Senate, whose members are chosen by elected provincial legislators.
+The parliament consists of a lower house, the National Assembly, elected directly via first-past-the-post voting, and an upper house, the Senate, whose members are chosen by elected provincial legislators.
 The head of government, the Prime Minister, is elected by the majority members of the National Assembly and the head of state (and figurehead), the President, is elected by the Electoral College, which consists of both houses of Parliament together with the four provincial assemblies.
-In addition to the national parliament and the provincial assemblies, Pakistan also has more than five thousand elected local governments.
+In addition to the national and provincial assemblies, Pakistan has over five thousand elected local governments.

-The Election Commission of Pakistan, a constitutionally-established institution chaired by an appointed and designated Chief Election Commissioner, supervises the general elections.
-The Pakistan Constitution defines (to a basic extent) how general elections are held in Part VIII, Chapter 2 and various amendments.
+The Election Commission of Pakistan is a constitutionally-established institution chaired by an appointed and designated Chief Election Commissioner, supervising general elections.
+The Pakistan Constitution guides general elections in Part VIII, Chapter 2 and various amendments.
 A multi-party system is in effect, with the National Assembly consisting of 342 seats and the Senate consisting of 100 seats (after ex-FATA merger) elected from the four provinces.
-The Constitution dictates that the general elections be held every five years when the National Assembly has completed its term or has been dissolved and that the Senatorial elections be held to elect members for terms of six years.
+The Constitution dictates general elections be held every five years, when the National Assembly has completed its term or has been dissolved, and Senatorial elections be held every six years.
 By law, general elections must be held within two months of the National Assembly completing its term.